divviup/public-docs/docs/glossary.md

 ### Distributed Aggregation Protocol (DAP)

-A protocol that describes a multi-party distributed system for privacy preserving measurement.
+A protocol that describes a multi-party distributed system for privacy preserving aggregation of measurements.
 It is currently in the draft phase.
 Its specification can be viewed on the [IETF data tracker][DAP].

 Each participant in a DAP system adopts one of these roles: [client](#client), [collector](#collector), [leader](#leader), or [helper](#helper).